samflue/portfolio/content/projects/independentbusiness.md

 showInProjects: true
 ---

-I was asked to create the the website for a smaller independent business aimed a Local Customers.
+We was asked to create the the website for a smaller independent business aimed a Local Customers.